 - All staff acknowledge that when a request is given to the whole class, it is only fair that all children should respond.
 Therefore all staff will expect, and will wait for, 100% compliance with any request given by any adult relating to classroom behaviour - Seating arrangements will promote group work and be responsive to the learning needs of individuals - All staff will use the concept of 'Loud Praise, Quiet Critique' when talking to children.
 Any need to re-direct children to their learning or to correct their work will be done quietly and in close proximity to the child.
-Praise will be regular, genuine and offered with enthusiasm by all adults - Clear expectations of classroom behaviour norms will be communicated to children and displayed in the form of a class charter which will be co-constructed at the beginning of the year using the idea of 'Rights and Responsibilities' - Classrooms will be maintained in good order with high quality resources and displays that are supportive and encouraging to learners
+Praise will be regular, genuine and offered with enthusiasm by all adults - · Clear expectations of classroom behaviour norms will be communicated clearly to children - Classrooms will be maintained in good order with high quality resources and displays that are supportive and encouraging to learners